Gervi Héra Vitr is a home school in a community of homeschoolers.

 Our educational philosophy is based on the following principles:

-• Learning is not just preparation for life, but a mode of life itself.
+• Learning is not just a preparation for life, but a mode of life itself.

 • Giftedness requires structure, challenge, and freedom in equal measure.